LFLCH/RobotDSL/documentation/rbs.md

 ### Sensors
 - ```CurrentTime``` : access the robot internal time.
 It is a relative time, that is computed since it began to run the program.
-- ```CurrentDistance``` : access the distance to the nearest obstacle in front of the robot.
+- ```CurrentDistance``` : access the distance to the nearest obstacle next to the robot.
 The returned value is negative if no obstacle was found.

 ### Robot Units
 The units used are widespread and easily understable by everyone.